Rote-Beete/juntagrico-docker/README.md

 * `JUNTAGRICO_EMAIL_PASS` (**secret**) - SMTP password
 * `JUNTAGRICO_EMAIL_PORT` (**587**) - SMTP port
 * `JUNTAGRICO_EMAIL_TLS` (**true**) - Should be true for privacy reasons
-* `JUNTAGRICO_SECRET_KEY` (**juntagrico**) - A secret key for a particular Django installation.
+* `JUNTAGRICO_SECRET_KEY` - A secret key for a particular Django installation.
 This is used to provide [cryptographic signing](https://docs.djangoproject.com/en/3.1/topics/signing/), and should be set to a unique, unpredictable value.

 #### Volumes